ttbarnes/Portrolio/README.md

 ## Testing, compatibility

 In progress.
-Initial testing shows the majority of features working in
+Initial testing shows the majority of features working in the following:

 - Mac OS X:
   - Chrome 27.0.1453.116